 2. Can “reform” be used as both a noun and a verb?

-Yes!
-As a verb, it means to make changes; as a noun, it means the process or result of improvement.
+Yes.
+As a verb, reform means to make changes; as a noun, it refers to the process or result of improvement.

 3. Is “reform” always positive?

-Generally, yes—it implies making something better, though some people may disagree on what “better” means in certain cases.
+Generally, yes.
+It usually suggests making something better, though people may disagree about what counts as “better” in a particular situation.

 4. Can “reform” apply to personal behavior?

-Absolutely!
-For example, “He reformed his ways after leaving prison.”
+Absolutely.
+For example: “He reformed his ways after leaving prison,” meaning he changed his behavior for the better.

 5. How is “reform” different from “revolution”?

-“Reform” is usually gradual and legal, while “revolution” is more radical and often involves overthrowing a system.
+“Reform” is usually gradual and operates within existing rules, while “revolution” is often more radical and involves overthrowing or replacing a system.
+Related ideas like revolutionize describe dramatic change, but not necessarily through the same process.

 Explore more R words